 SherpaReport has already covered the many benefits of flying privately – from saving time at the airport to being able to take your pets with you on most flights, flying privately is an optimum choice both for relaxation and for productivity on business trips.

 However, flying privately does come at a cost.
-Typical charter prices range from approximately $1,100 per flight hour on the low end for a turboprop to $7,800 per flight hour for a heavy jet.
+Typical charter prices range from approximately $1,000 per flight hour on the low end for a piston aircraft, up to $10,000+ per flight hour for a large heavy jet.

-Before resigning yourself to the extra time and extra hassle of public flying, though, there is one option to consider that can save you a substantial amount of money – taking an empty leg charter.
+Before resigning yourself to the extra time and extra hassle of commercial flying though, there is one option to consider that can save you a substantial amount of money – taking an empty leg charter.

 Empty leg charter space becomes available when an existing customer charters a flight one-way.
 That plane still has to return to its home airport, and that means costs for the carrier; everything from housing the flight crew to the fuel and other costs to fly the aircraft home.